lucchesi-sec/powershell-automation/CONTRIBUTING.md

-# Contributing to PowerShell Enterprise Automation Platform
+# Contributing to PowerShell Automation Platform

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)